 - For diarrhoea that accompanies teething, give powdered tulasi leaves with pomegranate syrup to the baby.

-- Boiled water extract of tulasi (leaves and stalk), sweetened with sugar, will relieve constipation and distension of the stomach.
+- Boil extract of tulasi (leaves and stalk) in two cups of water, cool it down, sweeten with sugar or honey.
+Give it to your child to relieve constipation and distension of the stomach.

 For skin infections

 - Apply a paste of the tulasi leaves and lemon juice to treat ringworms and other fungal infections.

 - Grind together some leaves of tulasi and neem, with a few drops of water mixed with turmeric powder and make a paste.
 This works particularly well for skin infections between the toes and fingers.

 - Rub dried leaves of tulasi on your children’s faces as you apply talcum powder; this makes the skin healthy.

 - Mix crushed tulasi leaves in bath water.
 This will not only make your child’s skin radiant but also help prevent skin infections that are caused by pollution.

 - A mixture of tulasi juice and coconut oil will give quick relief from blisters (from burns), wounds and rashes.

 - Apply tulasi leaves which are ground in distilled water to make skin eruptions subside in a short time.

 Navin Sharma is the head of research and development in a company known for its ayurvedic products.